-The 12.6 km return hike to Taylor Lake is one I would encourage you to do when the larches are at their peak, sometime around the third week of September.
+The return hike to Taylor Lake is one I would encourage you to do when the larches are at their peak, sometime around the third week of September.
 You can also camp up by the lake.
-But if it’s a summer hike you’re planning, I think the other hikes described offer more bang for the effort.
+But if it’s a summer hike you’re planning, I think the other Banff hikes described offer more bang for the effort.

-Lake Agnes Trail to the Teahouse and Big Beehive
+Lake Agnes Trail to the Teahouse and Big Beehive hike

 The Lake Agnes Trail from Lake Louise to the Lake Agnes Tea House is one of the most popular ones in the park.
 It starts beside Lake Louise and climbs steadily via switchbacks to reach Mirror Lake at 2.6 km.
 If you look up from Mirror Lake you can see the Lake Agnes Teahouse.
 You can reach the teahouse two ways – by going left- which is the shorter route or right from Mirror Lake.
 The trail is well signed.

 The teahouse is 3.1 km from the trailhead.
 It’s another 1.7 km to reach Big Beehive and I highly recommend doing it.
 To get there, take the trail along the north shore of Lake Agnes.
 It climbs to a junction.
 Go left and follow the trail to the end to reach the Big Beehive, just five minutes away.
-Enjoy terrific views over Lake Louise, 540 metres below.
+Enjoy terrific views over Lake Louise, 540 m below.
 There’s a gazebo at the top too if you need shelter.

-Sulphur Mountain via Cosmic Ray Road
+Sulphur Mountain via Cosmic Ray Road hike

-The hike up Sulphur Mountain to the Banff Gondola is best done in the shoulder season.
+The Sulphur Mountain hike to the Banff Gondola is best done in the shoulder season.
 It’s snow free early in spring and stays that way well into fall because of the southwest facing slopes.
 There are panoramic views for much of its length, but in the height of summer, I’d recommend a wildflower hike or one that takes you higher in the mountains.
-We hiked the trail in November and didn’t see another soul until we reached the boardwalks near the Banff Gondola.
+We hiked the trail in November and didn’t see another soul until we reached the boardwalk near the Banff Gondola.

 Note: The hike is closed in the short term for some construction work so check the trail report for a reopening date.

-Plain of Six Glaciers
+Plain of Six Glaciers hike

 On this hike you start by walking along the gorgeous lakeshore of Lake Louise.
 As you begin the ascent, look back across the lake at the Fairmont and revel in the beauty of Mt.
 Victoria, Mt.
 Lefroy and of course the sight of numerous glaciers.
 At 5.3 km reach the tea house.
 Most people turn around here but it is possible to continue to a high viewpoint, 1.6 km further.
 Check signage to make sure it’s safe to do so.